Accessories & Gifts For RV Owners They Will Actually Use

 We have been very impressed with this dish set.
 It’s proven to be as unbreakable as advertised and they are fantastic to eat off of.

-No matter what time of year you are camping cold mornings and chilly nights are a very common problem for all RVers and tent campers.
+No matter what time of year you are camping chilly mornings and nights are a very common problem for all RVers and tent campers.

 It runs off of a small 1 lb propane tank which is the only size that is technically legal to have and use indoors.